Written by: Mary Gerardine

 Real Estate Broker licensees must complete pre-license education classes.
 These aren’t the same coursework you took to get your salesperson license.
 Check out our recommended best real estate classes.

-Cartoon woman holding real estate broker license currency sign
+Cartoon woman comparing real estate agent vs broker and realtor

 If you’re aiming to become a sales agent in your state, check out our Real Estate Licensing guide.
-If you’re working towards becoming a broker, then read on to find out how to get your license in your state.
+However, if you’re instead working towards becoming a broker, then read on to find out how to get your license.

 Real Estate Broker License Requirements

-To become a real estate broker, you must:
+To become a real estate broker, you’ll typically be required to meet the following eligibility requirements:

 • Be 18 years old or above